oskar-ika-adi-nugroho/DA-HTCN/README.md

 where:

-- \(N\) is the batch size,
+- $N$ is the batch size,
-- \(C\) is the coordinate channel,
+- $C$ is the coordinate channel,
-- \(T\) is the number of frames,
+- $T$ is the number of frames,
-- \(V\) is the number of joints,
+- $V$ is the number of joints,
-- \(M\) is the number of persons.
+- $M$ is the number of persons.

-DHA-eGCN performs the following steps:
+DHA-eGCN follows a hierarchical spatiotemporal pipeline:

 1. **Input normalization and reshaping**
-   The input skeleton tensor is normalized using batch normalization over person-joint channels.
-The person dimension is then merged into the batch dimension so that each person instance is processed independently by the backbone.
+   The skeleton tensor is normalized over person-joint-channel dimensions.
+The person dimension is merged into the batch dimension during backbone processing.

 2. **Spatial modeling with DHA**
-   DHA computes structure-aware attention using hop-distance relative positional encoding, hyperedge context tokens from joint-to-part pooling, and two-branch differential attention.
+   DHA computes structure-aware attention using hop-based relative positional encoding, hyperedge context tokens, and two-branch differential attention.

 3. **Graph-enhanced spatial modeling**
-   DHA-eGCN adds an explicit GCN branch to strengthen local skeletal topology modeling.
-Two variants are supported: DHA-eMGCN and DHA-eMAGCN.
+   A GCN branch is added to reinforce local topology-aware aggregation.
+The branch can be implemented as MGCN or MAGCN.

 4. **Temporal modeling with MSTCN**
-   Multi-scale temporal convolution captures short-term and long-term motion patterns using multiple temporal branches with different receptive fields.
+   Multi-scale temporal convolution captures short-term and long-range motion patterns through parallel temporal branches.

 5. **Global pooling and classification**
-   Features are globally averaged over the temporal and joint dimensions.
-For multi-person inputs, person-level features are averaged before the final linear classifier.
+   Features are globally pooled over time and joints.
+For multi-person inputs, person-level features are averaged before the final classifier.

+## Architecture

+### DHA-eGCN Block

+Each DHA-eGCN block contains:

+- a spatial module based on DHA,
+- an optional MGCN or MAGCN branch,
+- a multi-scale temporal convolution module,
+- residual connections,
+- stochastic depth through DropPath.

+The paper uses a 10-layer backbone.
+Temporal downsampling is applied at layers 5 and 8.

+### Differential Hyperedge Attention

+DHA contains three key components.

+#### 1. Hop-Based Relative Positional Encoding

+Shortest-path hop distances on the physical skeleton graph are used to inject topology-aware relative positional encoding into the attention logits.
+This keeps attention aligned with the human body structure.

+#### 2. Hyperedge Tokens from Joint-to-Part Pooling

+Joint features are pooled into body-part-level tokens, such as torso, left arm, right arm, left leg, and right leg.
+These tokens are broadcast back to their corresponding joints and used as hyperedge context in attention computation.

+#### 3. Differential Attention

+DHA computes two structure-aware attention maps.
+The final attention map is produced by subtracting the second map from the first using a learnable coefficient $\lambda$:

+$$
+S = S^{(1)} - \lambda S^{(2)}
+$$

+This design is intended to suppress shared noisy correlations and preserve more discriminative interactions.

-## Architecture Variants
+## Graph Branch Variants

 ### DHA-eMGCN

-**DHA-eMGCN** uses a masked graph convolution branch.
+DHA-eMGCN uses **Masked GCN**.
 It applies learnable edge-importance masks on top of fixed skeleton adjacency partitions.

-This variant preserves the physical structure of the human skeleton while allowing the model to emphasize task-relevant edges during training.
+This preserves the physical skeleton prior while allowing the model to emphasize task-relevant edges.

 ### DHA-eMAGCN

-**DHA-eMAGCN** extends DHA-eMGCN by adding a sample-adaptive adjacency term.
-This adaptive adjacency is estimated from the input features and blended with the masked skeleton prior through a learnable scalar gate.

-This variant allows the model to capture action-conditioned relations beyond fixed physical bones.
+DHA-eMAGCN uses **Masked and Adaptive GCN**.
+It extends MGCN with a sample-dependent adaptive adjacency term.
+This allows the graph branch to capture action-conditioned relations beyond fixed physical bones.

 ## Graph Branch Placement

 ### Partial-GCN

-The GCN branch is applied only in layers 1 to 4.

-This setting emphasizes early spatial grounding while keeping deeper layers mainly attention-based.
+The graph branch is applied only in layers 1 to 4.
+This setting provides early spatial grounding while keeping deeper layers mainly attention-based.

 ### Full-GCN

-The GCN branch is applied in all 10 layers.

-This setting keeps graph-based spatial reasoning active throughout the whole backbone.
-In the accompanying paper, the full-GCN setting gives the best overall performance.
+The graph branch is applied in all 10 layers.
+This keeps graph-based spatial reasoning active throughout the backbone.
+In the paper, the full-GCN setting gives the best overall performance.

-## Differential Hyperedge Attention

-DHA is the main spatial attention module in DHA-eGCN.
-It combines three components.

-### 1. Hop-based relative positional encoding

-DHA uses shortest-path hop distances on the physical skeleton graph to inject topology-aware relative positional encoding into the attention logits.

-This encourages attention to remain consistent with the human skeletal structure.

-### 2. Hyperedge tokens through joint-to-part pooling

-Joint features are pooled into body-part-level tokens, such as torso, left arm, right arm, left leg, and right leg.
-These part-level tokens are then broadcast back to the corresponding joints.

-This provides higher-order body-part context for attention computation.

-### 3. Differential attention

-Instead of using a single attention map, DHA computes two structure-aware attention maps and subtracts the second one from the first one using a learnable coefficient.

-This design is intended to suppress shared noisy correlations and improve attention selectivity.

-## Multi-Scale Temporal Convolution

-After the spatial module, DHA-eGCN applies Multi-Scale Temporal Convolution to model temporal dynamics.

-The temporal module uses multiple branches with different dilation rates and pooling operations.
-This enables the model to capture both short-term motion details and longer-range action dynamics.

-Temporal downsampling is applied at layers 5 and 8.

-## Multi-Stream Setting
+## Multi-Stream Skeleton Features

-DHA-eGCN supports both standard and enriched skeleton input streams.
+DHA-eGCN supports both standard and enriched input streams.

-### Standard 4-stream setting
+### Standard 4-Stream Setting

-The standard four-stream setting includes:

 - Joint
 - Bone
 - Joint Motion
 - Bone Motion

-### Enriched RICH4 setting
+### RICH4 Setting

-The enriched four-stream setting includes:

 - **J**: Joint feature
 - **E**: Edge feature
 - **S**: Surface feature
 - **M**: Motion feature

-### Enriched RICH5 setting
+### RICH5 Setting

-The enriched five-stream setting includes:

 - **J**: Joint feature
 - **E**: Edge feature